Hey FashionPhotographyBlog.com readers!

 Meatyard is famous for his somewhat haunting images of masked people, most commonly children.
 According to Meatyard, he felt that all people are connected and when you don a mask, it removes any differences.
 Consider his work somewhat of a commentary on connectivity and individuality.
 Despite declaring himself a “dedicated amateur,” Meatyard had been noticed in serious photography circles.
 Unfortunately he died of cancer before the age of 50, with only around 14 years of photography under his belt.

 Continue reading for part two of the Masters right here!

-Did you find Alana’s post about the Masters of Photography useful?
+Did you find this post about the Masters of Photography useful?
 Do you agree with the selection?
 Is there any that you would add as your inspiration?
 Please leave your comments below in the comment section.
 We would like to know what you thought about this post.
-If you enjoyed this article, don’t go away as Alana has another post with even more photographic masters just around the corner on FashionPhotograhyBlog.com.
+If you enjoyed this article, don’t go away as we have another post with even more photographic masters just around the corner on FashionPhotograhyBlog.com.
 If you want more photographic inspiration, check our post “My Top 10 Favorite Photographers“.